yangzhongke/Zack.DotNetTrimmer/README.md

 ```

 However, this requires a more thorough test of all the running paths of the program, or it may cause the program to crash when it runs on something that is not being tested.

-Note: If the full path contains special characters such as Spaces, please enclose them in double quotation marks, for example: --file "d:/a  b/1.exe"

 Q4)Can a program run multiple times before it's trimmed?